Canvas Instructor Guide

 If you will be teaching the same course in a future semester, you can copy existing course content into a new course.

-To ensure that the links in your course are up to date, you can use the link validation tool and modify links as necessary.
+To ensure that the links in your course are up to date, you can use the Canvas link validation tool and modify links as necessary.

 If you need to make grade changes to an archived course, please contact your Instructional Support Unit or contact us to see if this option is available.

 No. It is important for all students to use Canvas to ensure that UBC can deliver its courses and programs effectively.
-Most similar services provided by public bodies do not allow for opting out.

 If your course has multiple sections, the Canvas course should automatically have multiple sections available, with students enrolled in their respective sections.